OfficeDev/open-xml-docs/docs/presentation/how-to-get-all-the-external-hyperlinks-in-a-presentation.md

 --------------------------------------------------------------------------------
 ## Getting a PresentationDocument Object
-In the Open XML SDK, the [PresentationDocument](/dotnet/api/documentformat.openxml.packaging.presentationdocument) class represents a presentation document package.
+In the Open XML SDK, the <xref:DocumentFormat.OpenXml.Packaging.PresentationDocument> class represents a presentation document package.
 To work with a presentation document, first create an instance of the **PresentationDocument** class, and then work with that instance.
 To create the class instance from the document call the